djipco/webmidi/website/api/classes/Message.md

 The `Message` class represents a single MIDI message.
 It has several properties that make it easy to make sense of the binaru data it contains.

-The &#x60;Message&#x60; class represents a single MIDI message.
+The `Message` class represents a single MIDI message.
 It has several properties that make it easy to make sense of the binaru data it contains.

 **Since**: 3.0.0